pazmiz25/Remote-control-car/README.md

 ## Overview

 TOM Remote Control Car is a hardware adaptation project based on an existing RF remote-controlled car.
-The project focuses on modifying the original remote-control unit by interfacing external switches with the remote-control PCB, while preserving the original wireless communication system of the car.
+The project focuses on modifying the original remote-control unit by connecting external switches to the remote-control PCB, while preserving the original wireless communication system of the car.

-The main technical idea is to map the original button contacts on the remote PCB, solder parallel wired connections to these contact points, and connect them to external control devices such as large push buttons and foot pedals.
+The main technical idea is to map the original button contacts on the remote PCB, solder parallel wired connections to these contact points, and connect them to external control devices such as foot pedals, low push buttons, and raised push buttons.

 ## Project Goal

-The goal of this project is to redesign the physical control interface of a standard remote-controlled car without changing its internal RF communication system.
+The goal of this project is to redesign the physical control interface of a standard remote-controlled car without changing the car’s internal RF communication system.

+Instead of replacing the electronics, the original remote-control circuit was reused, and only the input interface was modified.

 ## Technical Description

 The original remote-control PCB was opened and analyzed in order to identify the contact points of each control button.
 After mapping the button connections, wires were soldered in parallel to the original tactile switches.
-These wires were then routed to external input devices, allowing the same electrical signals to be triggered from outside the original remote casing.
+These wires were routed to external input devices, allowing the same electrical signals to be activated from outside the original remote casing.

 The project includes: